-An effort to gather food to help feed the hungry in Salina is a big success.
+An effort to gather food to help feed the hungry in Salina was a super success.
 The local “Souper Bowl of Hope”, an effort of Salina churches and businesses, coincided with the NFL’s Super Bowl.
-It was the biggest year ever for the event.

-The focus of the “Souper Bowl of Hope” is to gather cans of soup, which are donated to five organizations that feed the hungry.
-Those organizations include the Salina Emergency Aid Food Bank, the Salina Salvation Army, the Salina Rescue Mission, the Ashby House, and the Domestic Violence Association of Central Kansas.
-The goal was to collect 48,000 can of soups, in conjunction with Super Bowl 48.
+The focus of the “Souper Bowl of Hope” was to gather cans of soup, which are donated to five organizations that feed the hungry.
+Those organizations include:

-According to Atteberry, the collection effort came at a critical time.
+The collection effort comes at a critical time.
 The annual “Project Salina” food drive in May helps stock shelves for the summer months.
 But by late winter, those shelves start to get bare.
-This year was no exception, with food supplies becoming scarce.
-Atteberry adds that there were requests for some of the cans of soup to be delivered even before the drive was over.

 Organizers will do it again next year, with a 2024 goal of 58,000 cans of soup.